 Off-Campus Activities: 26%

 The F&A rates noted above are applied to the modified total direct cost base (MTDC) of the project.
 Modified total direct costs include all direct costs except the costs of equipment, capital expenditures, patient care, tuition, rental costs of off-site facilities, scholarships and fellowships, participant support costs and subcontracts in excess of $25,000.

 All sponsored projects are required to charge the full F&A rate, regardless of the sponsor, unless one of the exceptions below applies.
 This requirement to charge the full F&A rate rule applies to applications and proposals submitted to government agencies, private companies, industrial groups, foundations, or other organizations.

 For proposals that meet one of the following pre-approved circumstances, the explanation of the proposed rate must be submitted on the GoldSheet and appropriate documentation must be included to substantiate the exception.
-All other reductions/waivers not included in the list below must be approved through the department/center/institute, college, and Office of the Vice President for Research.
+All other reductions/waivers not included in the list below must be approved through the department/center/institute and college/VP unit prior to submitting the request form to the Office of Sponsored Programs Administration.
 Use the form for submitting an F&A waiver request.

 The following exceptions will not be considered a “waiver” and will allow for the normal PI incentive to be distributed to the Investigators:

 1. In applications submitted to an external sponsor the published sponsor rate may be used without submitting a waiver request when the sponsor has a written policy that limits F&A recovery for all sponsored-project recipients that it applies equally to all potential awardees.
 Documentation of the sponsor policy must be included with the GoldSheet.
 Unilateral declarations or letters from sponsor administrators about their F&A rates will not be accepted.
 Corporations are expected to pay the full F&A rate.